alphafox02/e300-manifest/README.md

     Now go put on the coffee machine as this may take 20 minutes depending on your connection.

-4. Initialize the OpenEmbedded Environment.
-This assumes you created the oe-core directory in your home directory.
+4. Go into the sdr-build directory:

+        $ cd sdr-build

+5. Update the submodules:

+        $ git submodule update --init

+6. Move the meta-redhawk-sdr directory into the sdr-build directory

+7. Initialize the build system

-        $ TEMPLATECONF=`pwd`/meta-redhawk-apps/conf/ source ./openembedded-core/oe-init-build-env ./build ./bitbake
+        $ TEMPLATECONF=`pwd`/meta-sdr/conf/conf-e3xx/ source ./openembedded-core/oe-init-build-env ./build ./bitbake

-    This copies default configuration information into the build/conf* directory and sets up some environment variables for OpenEmbedded.
-You may wish to edit the configuration options at this point.
+8. Go into the build directory and edit the bblayers.conf file by adding the line:

+    ```PATH_TO_sdr-build/meta-redhawk-sdr \```

+    where "PATH_TO_sdr-build" is the absolute path to the directory "sdr-build"

-5. Build an image.
+9. Build an image.

-    This process downloads several gigabytes of source code and then proceeds to do an awful lot of compilation so make sure you have plenty of space (25GB minimum).
+    This process downloads several gigabytes of source code and then proceeds to
+    do an awful lot of compilation so make sure you have plenty of space (25GB
+    minimum).
 Go drink some beer.

-        $ export MACHINE=ettus-e3xx-sg1
+        $ export MACHINE=ettus-e3xx-sg3
-        $ bitbake redhawk-base-image
+        $ bitbake redhawk-usrp-uhd-image

-    If everything goes well, you should have a compressed root filesystem tarball as well as kernel and bootloader binaries available in your
+    If everything goes well, you should have a compressed root filesystem
+    tarball as well as kernel and bootloader binaries available in your